Commercial and environmental analysis

 Ethafoam HRC (high recycled content) and MRC (max recycled content) contain at least 65% and 100% recycled content, respectively.

-Similar to Straocell R, it provides excellent performance in transit packaging applications.
-The sustainability benefits it allows your business to achieve – particularly in terms of material reduction, pack size reduction (minimising emissions) and preventing transit damage – can be significant.
+Similar to Stratocell R, it provides excellent performance in transit packaging applications.
+The sustainability benefits it enables your business to achieve, particularly in terms of material and pack size reduction (minimising emissions) and preventing transit damage, can be significant.

-However, the same issues that apply to Stratcell R also apply to Ethafoam HRC/MRC.
+However, the same issues that apply to Stratocell R also apply to Ethafoam HRC/MRC.
 Namely, it is difficult for consumers to recycle, and many see plastic as inherently unsustainable.

 Ecozote